Robert John Rose: Bishop of Grand Rapids

-On June 24, 1989, John Paul II appointed Rose as the ninth bishop of the Diocese of Grand Rapids.
-He was installed on August 30, 1989.
+On June 24, 1989, John Paul II appointed Rose as the ninth bishop of Grand Rapids.
+He was installed in Grand Rapids, Michigan, on August 30, 1989.
 Rose created lay leadership programs, revamped the Hispanic ministry and presented forums and events focused on racism in the diocese.
 He established the Catholic Foundation of West Michigan among other institutions.

-In 2002, the Diocese of Grand Rapids acknowledged that it had paid a $500,000 settlement in 1994 to three women who were sexually abused as minors by John Thomas Sullivan, a diocesan priest, during the late 1950's.
+In 2002, the Diocese of Grand Rapids acknowledged that it had paid a $500,000 settlement in 1994 to three women who were sexually abused as minors by Reverend John Thomas Sullivan, a diocesan priest, during the late 1950s.
 The women did not report the crimes to the diocese until 1993.
 Records showed that Bishop Allen Babcock, a previous bishop, had accepted Sullivan into the diocese even though Sullivan had previously fathered a child in the Diocese of Manchester in New Hampshire.
 Rose said that it should have never happened.

 Personal life

-On October 13, 2003, John Paul II accepted Rose's retirement as bishop of the Diocese of Grand Rapids.
-He moved to St. Camillus Woods, a residence for retired priests, in Byron Township, Michigan.Robert Rose died on March 2, 2022, at the age of 92.
+On October 13, 2003, John Paul II accepted Rose's retirement as bishop of Grand Rapids.
+He moved to St. Camillus Woods, a residence for retired priests, in Byron Township, Michigan.
+Robert Rose died in Grand Rapids on March 2, 2022, at the age of 92.